krishanthisera/TechChallengeApp/k8s-helm/tech-challenge/tech-challenge-helm.md

         enabled: true
 ```
 and the database connection deatils must be provided.
-finally release can be upgraded.
+Finally release can be upgraded.

 ```sh
 $ helm upgrade <release-name>
 ```
-Application and Database PODs can be configured to autoscale by enabeling,
+Application and Database PODs can be configured to autoscale by enabling,
 ```sh
 autoscaling:
     enabled: true